edmundo-xicara/CodeChella/README.md

 Creation of SVG animations to add dynamism and interactivity to the page.
 Implementation of accessibility techniques, such as using aria attributes for screen readers.
 Data storage in the browser using LocalStorage.
 The project was entirely developed in 3 weeks, using only HTML, CSS, and JavaScript.
-I would like to thank [Alura](https://www.alura.com.br), instructor [Mônica Hillman](https://github.com/monicahillman) who promoted this Challenge, and [Angela Caldas](https://github.com/sucodelarangela) who was available every day on Discord to answer participants' questions.
+I would like to thank <a href="https://www.alura.com.br" target="_blanck">Alura</a>, instructor <a href="https://github.com/monicahillman" target="_blanck">Mônica Hillman</a> who promoted this Challenge, and <a href="https://github.com/sucodelarangela" target="_blanck">Angela Caldas</a> who was available every day on Discord to answer participants' questions.

 I hope you enjoy it!